-Persian Eggplant Stew (khoresh bademjan ba ghooreh) is a classic Persian stew made with fresh eggplant, tomatoes, yellow split peas and pickled sour grapes.
+Persian Eggplant Stew (khoresh bademjan) is a classic Persian stew made with fresh eggplant, tomatoes and yellow split peas.
+This version also uses ghooreh, sour grapes, for additional flavor.
+It’s a traditional Persian recipe that is served over basmati rice.

 I love introducing Persian cuisine to newbies because it is always welcomed and so eagerly devoured.
 Whether it is Persian kabob or Persian stews, the simple flavors come together to make an incredible and memorable meal.
 And the stew I am sharing with you today is equally as special.

-As with many Persian stews, they typically feature a vegetable and served with meat and served over a bed of basmati rice with saffron.
-The stew I am sharing with you today, khoresh bademjan ba ghooreh, highlights eggplants in a tomato base with yellow split peas and sour grapes.
+As with many Persian stews, they typically feature a vegetable and served with meat and served over a bed of Persian rice, basmati rice with saffron.
+Khoresh bademjan is a wonderful stew made with eggplants in a tomato base with beef stew meat, yellow split peas and sour grapes.

 Why you must try this recipe